Calvin-Kuo/calvinkuo/src/data/about.md

 # Introduction

 Hi, I'm Calvin!
-<br/><br/>
 I'm endlessly fascinated by solving difficult problems with ambiguous requirements.
-Whether it's building AI products, improving customer experiences, or helping organizations make better decisions with data, I love taking something complex and turning it into something intuitive and valuable.
+Whether it's building AI products, improving customer experiences, or helping organizations make better decisions with data, I love understanding complex systems deeply enough to make them feel intuitive and valuable.
 <br/><br/>
-Product management gives me the opportunity to combine everything I enjoy most: understanding people, learning new technologies, thinking strategically, and collaborating with talented teams to build profound products that make a real difference.
+Product management gives me the opportunity to combine everything I enjoy most: understanding people, learning new technologies, thinking strategically, and collaborating with talented teams to build products that make a meaningful difference.
 I want my work to enrich lives and inspire innovation.
 <br/><br/>
 If you think we'd enjoy working together or you'd like to simply connect about product management, AI, investing, or technology, I'd love to hear from you.